 2. Brad-Point Bit

-A Brad-point wood drill bit has a sharp point to position the workpiece with two spurs for cutting.
+A Brad point bit has a sharp point to position the workpiece with two spurs for cutting.
 This allows for greater accuracy and stability when drilling.

-Woodworkers know that the best for hardwood and softwood is a brad point drill bit.
+Woodworkers know that a brad point drill bit is best for hardwood and softwood.
 The cutting action is clean and sharp, preventing splintering on the exit hole.
 A (lip and spur) bradpoint centres itself, so you don’t have to worry about drifting.

-With a clean cutting action, it is ideal for precise dowel holes in wooden workpieces, between 3 – 13mm.
+With a clean cutting action for precise dowel holes in wooden workpieces between 3 – 13mm.

 3. Auger Bit

 The auger drill bit has a threaded tip that can cut a large deep hole.
 Augers produce cleaner holes than regular woodworking drill bits.
 They also offer a more energy-efficient solution.

 The auger bit is ideal for drilling through tougher materials.
 It is 18 inches long, so it can go deep into timber.
 They feel more rigid and robust, making them an excellent option for tougher projects.
 It is possible to use with an electric drill, though it will pull through at an alarming rate and no control, better off in a hand brace.